enriam/tiingo_rest_client/README.md

 The first one will retreive info about the stock instrument, like the start and end dates of available price data, instrument description, the Exchange it is listed on, etc.

-The other two will retrieve end of day historical data between two dates and last traded price, respectively.
+The other two will retrieve, respectively, end of day historical data between two dates and last traded price.

 ## Example of usage